ProjectSegfault/publapi/README.md

 Additionally, you need to set the variable PUBLAPI_EMAIL_SHOUTRRRURL and PUBLAPI_NOTIFY_SHOUTRRRURL in order for signup notifications to work.
 URL Format can be found at https://containrrr.dev/shoutrrr/v0.5.

+You can also set PUBLAPI_SIGNUP_IP to make sure signup requests can only be made from one IP.

 ## Usage
 Currently, PublAPI has only two routes, /users and /signup.